plato2000/TrackIt/README.md

 After you commit, run `git push`, which will send everything to the server.

 Oh, and you should also probably have `groovy` installed.
-That's what their server uses.
+That's what the IDT event simulator uses.

+If you do not have Python 2.7.* installed, visit [https://www.python.org/downloads/](Python install site) and download the latest version of Python 2.7.

+If you do not have MySQL installed, visit [https://dev.mysql.com/downloads/installer/](MySQL install site) and install the correct version of MySQL for your server / system.

 ### Configuration ###